RussAbbott/pylog/README.md

     examples                     -- A directory of example pylog programs n_queens.py              -- The traditional n-queens problem.
-Uses minimal pylog features but illustrates the pylog style. puzzles.py               -- A file containing information common to the scholarship_problem and the zebra_problem scholarship_problem.py   -- A traditional Prolog logic puzzle--less complex than the zebra problem trains.py                -- A revised version of the train example from Piumarta zebra_problem.py         -- The well-known logic puzzle often solved with Prolog sequence_options             -- A directory of options for lists and sequences
+Uses minimal pylog features but illustrates the pylog style. puzzles.py               -- A file containing information common to the scholarship_problem and the zebra_problem scholarship_problem.py   -- A traditional Prolog logic puzzle—less complex than the zebra problem trains.py                -- A revised version of the train example from Piumarta zebra_problem.py         -- The well-known logic puzzle often solved with Prolog sequence_options             -- A directory of options for lists and sequences